NikoBK/PLC-Automation-Framework/README.md

 - The PLC shall simulate the physical processing time by letting the pallet wait for the returned time.
 - The decoded data shall be stored in a file on the PC, so that it can be analyzed later.

-## Authors
-This repository was written by group 463 on AAU robotics, on the fourth semester in spring, class of 2024.